-In simple terms, Customer Due Diligence is the act of conducting background checks on customers to make sure they are risk-free before on-boarding them.
+In simple terms, Customer Due Diligence is the act of conducting a customer’s background checks to make sure they are risk-free before on-boarding them.
 Generally, the process involves obtaining a customer’s name and a government-issued ID that confirms the person’s identity, residential address, and date of birth.

 There are three levels of Customer Due Diligence:

 It involves identifying customers and verifying their identities based on a reliable, independent source like a government-issued ID document.

 This process can be applied if a risk assessment is indicating a low risk of money laundering.
 It involves identifying a customer, but there is no need to verify the customer’s identity.